Hawaii Court Records

 Hawaii traffic court records can be accessed from the State Judiciary website using the eCourt Kokua service and searching for the required record.
 Traffic court records can also be accessed by visiting the District Court where the records are located and filing a request for the records.
 It is also possible to find them using third-party websites such as CourtRecords.Us

 Additionally, publicly available traffic records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
-To find a record using the search engines on these sites, interested parties must provide:
+To find a record using the search engines on these sites, interested parties may be required to provide:

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.